 4.10 If one party becomes aware that it is likely to fail to deliver to the other, it is best practice to contact the other party as soon as possible to make them aware of the imminent failure.
-Where failure to deliver has been selected as an Event of Default under the GMRA between the parties, notice is a legal obligation (GMRA 2000 paragraph 10(I) and GMRA 2011 paragraph 10(m)).
+Where failure to deliver has been selected as an Event of Default under the GMRA between the parties, notice is a legal obligation (GMRA 2000 paragraph 10(l) and GMRA 2011 paragraph 10(m)).

-Exercising a 'mini close-out' in response to a failure to deliver on the Repurchase Date 4.11 Where the Buyer in a repo fails to deliver collateral to the Seller on the Repurchase Date, the Seller has the right to exercise a 'mini close-out' on that transaction (under paragraph 10(h) of the GMRA 2000 or 10(i) of the GMRA 2011).
-Note that a mini close-out is different from the 'buy-in' procedure used in the cash market.9 Where a Seller decides to trigger a mini close-out (which is an exceptional step-see paragraph 4.5 below), in order to minimise the interval between the mini close-out and a buy-in on any linked cash transaction, it is best practice, for the Seller to serve, as soon as possible, a notice advising the Buyer that he intends to serve a mini close-out notice.
+Exercising a 'mini close-out' in response to a failure to deliver on the Repurchase Date

+- 4.11 Where the Buyer in a repo fails to deliver collateral to the Seller on the Repurchase Date, the Seller has the right to exercise a 'mini close-out' on that transaction (under paragraph 10(h) of the GMRA 2000 or 10(i) of the GMRA 2011).
+Note that a mini close-out is different from the 'buy-in' procedure used in the cash market.
+9 Where a Seller decides to trigger a mini close-out (which is an exceptional step), in order to minimise the interval between the mini closeout and a buy-in on any linked cash transaction, it is best practice, for the Seller to serve, as soon as possible, a notice advising the Buyer that he intends to serve a mini close-out notice.
 This advisory notice should be served on the same day as the fail or as early as possible on the morning of the next Business Day or, if later, as soon as the Seller decides to trigger a mini close-out.
 The subsequent mini close-out notice should state that, if the Buyer has not delivered the same issue of securities to the Seller by noon of the same day, the Seller will serve a notice confirming execution of the mini close-out by close of business.
-Examples of an advisory notice and a mini close-out (execution) notice are provided in Annex IV (options A and B, respectively).
+Examples of an advisory notice and a mini close-out (execution) notice are provided in Annex IV (options A and B, respectively). - 4.12 Under the GMRA 2011, the Seller is required to provide a statement to the Buyer showing, in reasonable detail, the calculation of the mini close-out amount.
+Under the GMRA 2000, the Seller is required to provide a Default Valuation Notice providing similar information.
+It may well be a contractual requirement under both GMRAs but it is certainly best practice that a statement under the GMRA 2011 and a Default Valuation Notice under the GMRA 2000 should include the prices and the sources of the prices used in the calculation of the Default Market Value of the collateral.